zvlcy/zvlcy/README.md

-## Hi there 👋
+## hi there 👋
-## I'm currently trying to balance work, life and upskilling myself while at the same time staying sane
+## juggling work, laziness, life, sanity and upskilling myself 😴
-## Building zvlcy.my 🔜
+## building zvlcy.my 🔜

 <!--
 **zvlcy/zvlcy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.